Draizen75/cryptographic-app/README.md

-# Welcome to streamlit

-This is our Final Project in Applied Cryptography
+# This is our Final Project in Applied Cryptography

 Members:
 Lloyd Draizen L. Martirez